chylex/Transparent-Twitch-Chat/README.md

 In order to change settings, move your cursor over the chat and click the gear icon in the bottom right corner.
 You can then close the dialog by clicking on the icon again (or anywhere outside the dialog area).

 ![](https://repo.chylex.com/transparent-twitch-chat-settings.png?)

+### Release Notes

+Visit the [Release notes](https://github.com/chylex/Transparent-Twitch-Chat/wiki/Release-Notes) page to see a list of changes across all updates.

 ### Report Feedback